What To Do When Mouse Traps Aren't Working In Your Pittsburgh Home

 Eliminating mice in your Pittsburgh home is not about what you use to capture mice but what methods you use.
 At Witt Pest Management, our pest management professionals are licensed, expertly-trained, and experienced at tracking mice.
 They are educated in the behaviors and habitat preferences of mice, and the control products that work to capture and remove them—including the use of traps.
 The traps we deploy are tamper-resistant and known to be effective at capturing mice and rats when placed appropriately.
 There is no guesswork involved.
 We use a systematic and field-tested approach to rodent control and use science to take down infesting rodents.

 If you've had enough of rodent issues, contact Witt Pest Management.
-We've been serving the Pittsburgh area since 1908.
+We've been providing rodent control in Pittsburgh since 1908.
 We can help you solve your rodent problems and protect your property and health.